emscripten-core/emscripten/site/source/docs/building_from_source/LLVM-Backend.rst

 When you disable *Fastcomp* you can use **either** a build from the *Fastcomp* repositories, **or** a stock LLVM build.
 The latter is less tested, but should work in principle: Disabling *Fastcomp* does not use anything new in the *Fastcomp* repo (neither the new backend, nor the new target triple).

-You can check whether *Fastcomp* is enabled by looking at debug output.
+You can check whether *Fastcomp* is enabled by looking at the debug output.
 For example, run ``EMCC_DEBUG=1 emcc tests/hello_world.c`` — if *Fastcomp* is on, then among the output will be:

 ::

     DEBUG    root: emscript: llvm backend: ...
     DEBUG    root:   emscript: llvm backend took

-That shows both the command used to run the backend, and how much time it took.
+This debug output shows both the command used to run the backend, and how much time it took.
 If *Fastcomp* is off on the other hand, the old compiler is used, and you will instead see:

 ::